Exclusion from School Activities

-Working with our student government, we have developed discipline guidelines regarding suspension of school privileges, which went into effect on March l, 1993.
+Working with our student government, we have developed discipline guidelines regarding suspension of school privileges.
 This discipline policy has been reviewed and endorsed by the Student Government, faculty, administration, Home and School Executive Board, The Caring Parents Organization, and The Human Resource Committee, as well as many interested parents.
 These guidelines concern possible exclusion from school activities and are in addition to the regular disciplinary consequences for misbehavior.

 The school year offers many opportunities for students to engage in field trips, field days, dances, sports and activities.
 Students’ ability to self-monitor their behavior, treat others with respect and accept responsibility for their actions is important every day.
 However, during special activities these become critical issues.
 Any student who is suspended from school for any reason will be automatically placed on restrictions until he or she has demonstrated that he or she is able to self-monitor behavior.
 The cost of the trip will not be reimbursed.